mintty/mintty/wiki/CtrlSeqs.md

 if the image would otherwise extend below the margin.
 This may be undesirable, so the new mode 7780 can prevent scrolling (but start at the current cursor position, unlike "Sixel display mode");
 the image will be cropped instead at the bottom margin.
+It also keeps the cursor at its beginning position after image output.
 This affects both sixel and iTerm2 image output.

 | **sequence**  | **exit position or scrolling behaviour **  |